Ken Rockwell VS Michael Reichmann

 ok, i agree that in great lightning conditions the difference will be less visible, but in general the sensor will play a role as important as the lens.

-16. Lay-Z-Boy Says:
+16. Lay-Z-Boy says:

 I think that what people fail to realize, is that while it is true that your camera does not matter IF YOU DON’T GET THE BASICS RIGHT, saying that “your camera does not matter” as a blanket statement is actually quite misleading and, frankly, stupid.